rybakit/phive-queue/README.md

 The `GenericPdoQueue` requires [PDO](http://php.net/pdo) and a [PDO driver](http://php.net/manual/en/pdo.drivers.php) for a particular database be installed.
 On top of that PDO error mode must be set to throw exceptions (`PDO::ERRMODE_EXCEPTION`).

+SQL files to create the table and the stored routine can be found in the [res](res) directory.

 ##### Constructor

 ```php